lordYorden/Tradely/README.md

 - Uses `StockViewModel` to display the details of the chosen stock.
 - **Buy/Sell** - Uses `ProfileManager` to buy/sell stocks.
 - **stop loss** - (Coming Soon) Uses `ProfileManager` to set a stop loss for the stock.

+# Features who didn't make the cut (Planned in the Features)
+- **Stop Loss** - A feature that lets you set a stop loss for a stock.
+- **Follow Feed** - A feature that lets you see the updates of the profiles you follow.
+- **Market Education** - A Page that lets you learn about the stock market and terms.
+- **Realtime-Market Data** - A service that update the RealtimeDB with the current changes in the stock market.

+# Technical Details
+- **Data Parsing** - Using price data from Alphavantage API. the `StockParser` serializes the dates into floats and puts them `CandleEntry` objects.
+- **Deserializing Dates** - The `DateAxisFormater` and `DateTimeAxisFormater` gets the floats and converts them back to dates, to be displayed in the chart.
+- **Profile Manager** - Manages the user's profile data and updates it in and from the `Firebase Firestore`.
+- **Stock Manager** - Manages the stock data and updates it in and from the `Firebase RealtimeDB`.
+- **StockViewModel** - Used to select the current stock and transfer updates and data on it.
+- **ProfileViewModel** - Used to select the current profile and transfer updates and data on it.

 ## Authors